esp-rs/esp-hal-community/esp-hal-smartled/README.md

 ### Migration

+- `0.27`
+  - `SmartLedsAdapter` and `buffer_size` now take a `Color` type parameter (after the transmit mode).
+This allows you to use color types other than RGB8, including ones with larger bit widths. `Rgb8SmartLedsAdapter` is a convenience alias for common RGB8-based LEDs, and works like `SmartLedsAdapter` did before.
+  - `ColorOrder` is now a generic trait over a color type, since some color orders work with multiple color types (e.g. all RGB orders work with all RGB color types, regardless of bit width).
+The existing order types work as before.
+  - `Channel` has been removed, as the channel count can now be larger or smaller depending on the color type.
+Since this is not really enforceable at compile time, care must be taken when passing channel numbers to `ColorOrder::get_channel_data()`.
 - `0.26`
   - `SmartLedsAdapter::new` now returns `Result<SmartLedsAdapter, RmtError>`, so that you can handle configuration errors if desired.
   - `SmartLedsAdapter::new_with_memsize` was added to specify a larger RMT memory size when desired.